 At KDP, a variety of approaches and processes lend themselves to identifying, assessing and responding to water-related risks and opportunities, applied at relevant frequencies for the related topics.
 At KDP, Enterprise Risk Management (ERM) is a periodic process designed to identify potential risk events that may significantly impact the achievement of the company's objectives and to manage those risks to be within the company's risk tolerance (i.e., willingness and/or ability to take risks).
 Through this process climate change, particularly its potential for operational disruption, and water security, are key risk areas.
 Water security is assessed annually at the local level and takes into account water availability and community water needs.
 We use the WWF Water Risk Filter and the World Resources Institute's Aqueduct Water Risk Atlas, and KDP manufacturing site surveys to evaluate water risk in our operating footprint.
 We conducted water risk assessment of priority raw materials from our supply chain in 2020.
+The water risk assessment covered supply chain priority inputs, ingredients, and raw materials including coffee, cocoa, apple, sugarcane, corn, stevia, abaca, wood and aluminum.
+All geographies where these raw materials are sourced were included in the water quantity and quality risk analysis, with a focus on regions where 10% or more of each raw material is sourced from a single country.
 The supply chain risk assessment was conducted using information on sourcing regions for priority raw materials and risk tools including the World Resources Institute's Aqueduct Water Risk Atlas and WWF Water Risk Filter.
 For the priority raw materials, the baseline water stress metric is updated annually based on the changes in the sourcing regions.